wandb/docs/docs/guides/integrations/prompts/quickstart.md

 root_span.log(name="openai_trace")
 ```

-Once you have logged your span, you will be able to see your Trace table update in the W&B App.
+Once you have logged your span, your Trace table updates in the W&B App.

 ## Use W&B Trace with LlamaIndex